ON STAGE · MUSIC

 Singer-songwriter and her musical partner David Rawlings conjure the sound and imagery of a timeless, hardscrabble America.

 Gillian Welch first appeared on the folk scene two decades ago as a young singer-songwriter with a knack for conjuring the sound and imagery of a timeless, hardscrabble America.
 She and musical partner David Rawlings helped revive interest in southern Appalachian music and have inspired legions of fellow musicians with a sparse, haunting musical style “at once innovative and obliquely reminiscent of past rural forms” (The New Yorker).
-Her music is heard on five acclaimed albums, alongside Grammy-winning contributions to the soundtrack of O Brother Where Art Thou? and the upcoming Ken Burns series on country music.
+Her music is heard on five acclaimed albums, alongside Grammy-winning contributions to the soundtrack of O Brother Where Art Thou?

 Funded in part by the Class of 1961 Legacy: The American Tradition in Performance Fund.